erikeldridge/app-quality-cookbook/testing/device.md

 Device testing can help ensure our app will work well everywhere it is installed.

+Best-practice: testing on live devices is failure-prone due to updates.
+Prefer emulators.

 ## Goals

 * Identify appropriate device tests